idalgo-2021/idalgo-2021/README.md

 ---
-* My profile in the 1C developer community: [my profile in infostart.ru](https://infostart.ru/profile/481012)
+* ⚡ In the past, I worked in the 1C industry, where I was heavily involved in enterprise automation and accounting system development.
+My profile in the 1C developer community: [my profile in infostart.ru](https://infostart.ru/profile/481012)